TuckerTucker/tkr-llm-client/README.md

 # @tkr/llm-client

-Generic LLM client library with Claude SDK and local LLM server support.
+Lightweight LLM inference library with Claude Agent SDK and local LLM server support.

+> **Note**: This is the core inference library.
+For advanced features like agent templates and ReactFlow UI visualization, see the [Branch Architecture](#branch-architecture) section below.

 ## Features

 - **Claude Agent SDK Integration**: Full access to Claude's tool ecosystem with agent capabilities
-- **Local LLM Server**: Run MLX models on Apple Silicon
+- **Local LLM Server**: Run MLX models on Apple Silicon with automated startup scripts
 - **Unified Interface**: Single API for both Claude Agent SDK and local LLM
 - **Framework-Agnostic**: Use in any TypeScript/Node.js project
 - **Event-Driven**: Subscribe to thinking blocks, messages, and errors
 - **Retry Logic**: Built-in exponential backoff for resilience
 - **TypeScript**: Full type safety with comprehensive TypeScript support

-- **Budget Control**: Set maximum spending limits with `maxBudgetUsd`
-- **Session Management**: Resume and fork conversations with persistent sessions
+## Branch Architecture

+This project uses a multi-branch architecture to keep the main library lightweight:

+- **`main`** (this branch): Core inference library - lightweight, focused on LLM queries
+- **`feature/agent-templates`**: Agent template system with YAML-based configuration, inheritance, and mixins
+- **`feature/reactflow-ui`**: ReactFlow visualization UI for agent workflows and execution graphs

+Each branch is independently maintained and can be merged as needed for specific use cases.

 ## Installation